Nuisance parameters and elliptically symmetric distributions: a geometric approach to parametric and semiparametric efficiency: Introduction

 Elliptically symmetric distributions have established themselves as a statistical model capable of capturing the heterogeneous nature of data in a wide range of applications: from remote sensing and communication to seismology and finance (see e.g. \cite{RES_rew, fang2004elliptically, gupta2013elliptically,Esa,Book_ES} for a complete list of references and examples).
 As for a Gaussian distribution, an elliptical distribution has the advantage of being fully characterized by the location vector $\bs{\mu}$ and the covariance/scatter matrix $\bs{\Sigma}$, while its flexibility with respect to (w.r.t.) the latter is provided by the \textit{density generator}, i.e. a function $g$, that is able to characterizes the \textit{heavy or light-tailed} behavior of the data.
 To this end, the density generator $g$ may depend on additional parameters that control the \virg{level of the tails} of the resulting distribution.
-Among the most popular and widely-used elliptical distributions, we may cite the Student $t$-distribution (characterized by the, so called, \textit{degree of freedom} $\lambda$) and the Generalized Gaussian distribution (characterized by the \textit{scale} and \textit{shape} parameters) \cite{Chap_back_JP}.
+Among the most popular and widely-used elliptical distributions, we may cite the Student $t$-distribution (characterized by the, so called, \textit{degree of freedom} $\nu$) and the Generalized Gaussian distribution (characterized by the \textit{scale} and \textit{shape} parameters) \cite{Chap_back_JP}.

 Inference in elliptical distributions generally requires the estimation of $\bs{\mu}$ and $\bs{\Sigma}$ as main \textit{parameters of interest} in the eventual presence of additional \textit{nuisance} terms.
-For clarity, we would like to recall here that a nuisance term is an unknown parameter whose estimation is not strictly required but that can have an impact on the estimation performance, i.e. the \textit{efficiency}, of the parameters of interest.
+For clarity, we recall that a nuisance term is an unknown parameter whose estimation is not strictly required but which can affect the performance of the estimator of the parameter of interest, i.e. the \textit{efficiency}, of the parameters of interest.